 INTERNATIONAL BACCALAUREATE (IB) PROGRAM: At ACS, the IB program is available only to International Students.
 The Class of 2016 is the tenth ACS class to have its non-Bulgarian members graduating with either an International Baccalaureate (IB) diploma or subject specific certificates.
 In 2015 six seniors earned the full IB diploma with an average score of 31.

 ACS offers optional SAT and AP preparation electives that meet weekly.
-The purpose of these electives is to familiarize 11th and 12th grade students with standardized testing, a relatively foreign concept in Bulgaria.
-Under no circumstances are students allowed to take time off from school to prepare for entrance exams (SAT, AP, local university exams, or otherwise).
+The purpose of these electives is to familiarize 11th and 12th grade students with standardized testing.
 The College’s CEEB code is: 718180.

 COLLEGE MATRICULATION: On average, 97% of ACS seniors apply to non-Bulgarian colleges and universities each year.
-As per school policy, seniors are given twelve official academic transcripts, meaning students typically apply to ten or fewer colleges in the US and abroad.
-ACS students from the classes of 2011–2015 have attended undergraduate programs in the following colleges and universities, oftentimes having been awarded significant scholarship or financial aid from US institutions:
+ACS students from the classes of 2011–2016 have attended undergraduate programs in the following colleges and universities, oftentimes having been awarded significant scholarship or financial aid from US institutions: